simz089s/421DBProject1/Project3/README.md

 Given a client ID retrieve all of that clients receipt ID along with the clients payment for that receipt

 #### Update healthpractitioners
 Allows to update the healthpractitioners info using their unique email address.
 Checking that the number contains exactly 10 digits.
-Update fails if updating the specialization of a pharmacist in the pharmacits table as that does not respect the constrains that only pharmacists are eligible to give drug receipts.
+Update fails if trying to update the specialization of a pharmacist if this one is in the pharmacits table as that violates a constrain.

 #### Subscribe to reward plan
 Automate the process of offering trial subscriptions for a month starting from the current date of a planid of our choice to all clients that pay greater than a certain amount per month at the current date and are not yet register in that plan.